 Education & Formation during Lent

-Beginning on March 15 — 6:30 pm in the Guild Room
+Beginning on February 18 and concluding on March 18 — 10:15am in the Saint Hilda Room

 Doing Lent Differently